ProfessionalCSharp/MoreSamples/CSharp/README.md

 Using the *switch expression* with tuples and pattern matching.

 See the blog article [Changing State with the Switch Expression (C# 8)](https://csharp.christiannagel.com/2019/09/03/swtichexpression/) for more information.

+## Top Level Statements

+Folder: TopLevelStatements

+Simple C# programs with C# 9

+See the blog article [How Hello World! changed - top level statements and functions (C# 9)](https://csharp.christiannagel.com/) for more information.